Ali Khamenei: Early life and education

-Khamenei's education began at the age of four, by learning the Quran at Maktab; he spent his basic and advanced levels of seminary studies at the hawza of Mashhad, under mentors such as Sheikh Hashem Qazvini and Ayatollah Milani.
-Then, he went to Najaf in 1957, but soon returned to Mashhad due to his father's unwillingness to let him stay there.
-In 1958, he settled in Qom where he attended the classes of Seyyed Hossein Borujerdi and Ruhollah Khomeini.
+In Mashhad, Khamenei frequented secular intellectuals as well the Movement of God-Worshipping Socialists, a political organization that advocated Islamic socialism and was influenced by figures such as Karl Marx, Che Guevara, Tito and Ali Shariati; Khamenei partook in their seminars and sermons, which for Abbas Milani would influence his later Third Worldism.
+In 1957, he went to Najaf, but soon returned to Mashhad due to his father's unwillingness to let him stay there.
+In 1958, he settled in Qom, where he attended the classes of Husayn Burujardi and Ruhollah Khomeini.
 Like many other politically active clerics at the time, Khamenei was far more involved with politics than religious scholarship.